 Philosophy

 Policy: I strongly believe that shifting the field to change perspectives on transportation requires not just methodological research, but also policy outreach.
 Because my research directly intersects with transportation planning, I seek opportunities to disseminate my work in accessible policy organizations.
-To that goal, I am committed to informing broader policy audiences about my research and engaging with transportation planning broadly.
+To that goal, I am committed to informing broader policy audiences about my research and engaging with transportation planning communities.

 Outreach: As an individual deeply committed to supporting students from underrepresented backgrounds, I believe in leveraging my academic position to mentor and advise students seeking academic careers in transportation and engineering broadly.